dolfinsbizou/backupper/README.md

 ## Setup

 ```
-    sudo python3.6 setup.py install
-    # or, to install it for the user
-    python3.6 setup.py install --user
+    pip3 install backupper
 ```

-Recommended python version is 3.6.
+Recommended minimum python version is 3.5.
 It won't work with version 3.4 and older.

 ## Configuration reference